chris-prenissl/hygiene-lab-companion/README.md

 ## Overview

-An Android prototype app for supporting laboratory workers at exchanging sampling data.
+An Android prototype app for supporting laboratory workers at exchanging sampling data with possibility for PDF sheet creation.
 Bachelor Thesis project.

 ## Technologies